-Bekah McNeel is a freelance journalist living in San Antonio, Texas.
-She reports on education, immigration, and inequity.
-In addition to local beat reporting, her work has been published with The Christian Science Monitor, The Texas Tribune, The Hechinger Report, and the 74 Million.
+Bekah McNeel is a freelance journalist living in San Antonio.
+She reports on the intersection of faith and early childhood for Sojourners.
+In addtion, she reports on education, immigration, and religion and has been published with Christianity Today, Texas Monthly, and Texas Tribune.
+She is the author of Bringing Up Kids When Church Lets You Down: A Guide for Parents Questioning Their Faith, from Eerdmans.
 She can be found on Twitter at @BekahMcneel and on her blog at www.bekahmcneel.com.

 Posts By This Author

 Faith Activists Urge Congress to Resurrect the Child Tax Credit

 During the pandemic, something peculiar happened: The child poverty rate in the U.S. fell, reaching an historic low of 5.2 percent in 2021.
 The decline was largely a result of the federal spending in social safety nets like Medicaid, SNAP, and the Child Tax Credit, as well as direct payments to families.
 Anti-poverty advocates celebrated the win.